 The Nominating Committee considers candidates suggested by its members, other directors, senior management, shareholders and others, as appropriate.
 No search firms or other advisors were retained to identify prospective director nominees during the past fiscal year.
 In considering whether to recommend prospective director nominees for selection by the Board, the Nominating Committee considers the entirety of the prospective nominees' credentials, including, but not limited to, the following factors: (i) their reputation and character; (ii) their ability and willingness to devote sufficient time to Board duties; (iii) their educational background; (iv) their business and professional achievements, experience and industry background; (v) as applicable, their independence from management under applicable listing standards and the Corporation's governance guidelines; and (vi) the needs of the Board and the Corporation.
 We do not have a formal policy as it relates to diversity with respect to director nominations; however, our practice is to seek diversity in experience, knowledge, viewpoints and abilities on the Board, recognizing that our business and operations are diverse and global in nature.
 The Nominating Committee does not assign specific weight to any particular criteria and no particular criterion is necessarily applicable to all prospective nominees.
 The Corporation believes, however, that the backgrounds and qualifications of the directors, considered as a group, should provide a diverse mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.
-The Nominating Committee and Board recognize the importance of diversity in director nominees with respect to professional experience, areas of expertise, background, viewpoints, skills, race, gender and national origin and generally consider such factors when identifying and evaluating director nominees and candidates.
-The Nominating Committee recommends, if necessary, measures to be taken so that the Board reflects th
+The Nominating Committee and Board recognize the importance of diversity in director nominees with respect to professional experience, and candidates.
+The Nominating Committee and Board recognize the importance of diversity in director swhen identifying and evaluating director nominees and candidates.
+The Nominating Committee recommends, if necessary, measures to be taken so that the Board reflects the appropriate balan